Towards Distributed Logic Programming based on Computability Logic

 \begin{definition} Let $F$ be a $\propel$-formula.
 An interpretation is a function $^*$ which sends $F$ to a game $F^*$. $F$ is said to be valid if, for every interpretation $^*$, there is a machine who wins the game $F^*$ for all possible scenarios corresponding to different behaviors by the environment. \end{definition}

 Now we define $\propelw$, a slight extension to $\propel$ with environment parameters.
 Let $F$ be a $\propel$-formula.
-We introduce a new {\it env-annotated} formula $F^\omega$ which reads as `play $F$ against an agent $\omega$.
+We introduce a new {\it env-annotated} formula $F^\omega$ which reads as `play $F$ against an agent $\omega$' or `provide a service $F$ to $\omega$'.
 For an $\adc$-occurrence $O$ in $F^\omega$, we say $\omega$ is the {\it matching} environment of $O$.
-For example, $(p \adc (q \adc r))^{w.com}$ is an agent-annotated formula and $w.com$ is the matching environment of both occurrences of $\adc$.
+For example, $(p \adc (q \adc r))^{\omega}$ is an agent-annotated formula and $\omega$ is the matching environment of both occurrences of $\adc$.
 We extend this definition to subformulas and formulas.
 For a subformula $F'$ of the above $F^\omega$, we say that $\omega$ is the {\it matching} environment of both $F'$ and $F$.

 In introducing environments to a formula $F$, one issue is whether we allow `env-switching' formulas of the form $(F[R^u])^w$.
 Here $F[R]$ represents a formula with some occurrence of a subformula $R$.
 That is, the machine initially plays $F$ against agent $w$ and then switches to play against another agent $u$ in the course of playing $F$.
 This kind of formulas are difficult to process.
 For this reason, in this paper, we focus on non `env-switching' formulas.
 This leads to the following definition: